How to Justify a Gap in Your CV at a Job Interview

 What Not to Do

 Before we go over what you should do to explain the gaps, we'll go over what you shouldn't do.
-It's easy to panic when this question comes around and make some mistakes that will do more harm than good.
+It's easy to panic when this question comes around and do more harm than good mistakes.
 To help you avoid these mistakes, here's a quick list of "don'ts."

 Don't Worry About Small Gaps